itsvamshiks/findDoc/Readme.md

 ##Tools Used
 - Front-End - EJS, CSS, Bootstrap
-- Middleware - Node.js,Express.js
+- Middleware - Express.js
 - Backend - MongoDB instance in mLab (Cloud platform for MongoDB)
-- Version Control - Bitbucket
+- Version Control - Git

 ## How to execute: